DMackRus/TrajOptKP/README.md

 for each DoF that relate to key-point methods, Please see the [Key-points](#Key-points) section for additional details.

 ### Run the code
-To run the code, there is a bash script that handles building and running provided.
-Simply run the following command:
+To run the code, there is a bash script that handles compilation and execution.
+The bash script takes one argument which is the name of the task configSimply run the following command:
 ```
-bash run.bash
+bash run.bash <task_name>
 ```

+There are four example task configuration files provided in the **generalConfigs** folder.
+These are:
+- **boxSweep.yaml**: Sweeping a large heavy box to a target location.
+- **pushNoClutter.yaml**: Pushing a small light cylinder to a goal location with no clutter.
+- **PandaMove.yaml**: Moving a Panda robot to a goal location smoothly.
+- **walkerMPC.yaml**: Locomotion of a 9 DoF walker model using MPC.

 ## Examples
 Here are some example trajectories that have been generated using this package.